 5. Mistakes to Avoid When Shipping your Computers and Servers

 - Not backing them up: Whether you back them up to the cloud or an external hard drive, you should always make sure you have more than one copy of the data your equipment contains before moving it.
 In the event that the items do get irreparably damaged, you will at least have the valuable data they contained.

 - Not turning it off and unplugging it or properly disconnecting peripherals before you dismantle it: Unplugging electronic devices without powering them down first can cause data corruption It may sound like common sense, but it happens more often than you’d think.

 - Not removing fragile components: Since this type of equipment is not designed to be moved, their internal components aren’t built for travel.
-Wherever possible, it is best to remove and pack items like harddrives, CPU heatsinks, and GPUs separately, carefully labelling them and packing them within a box in the same box as their casing.
+Wherever possible, it is best to remove and pack items like hard drives, CPU heatsinks, and GPUs separately, carefully labeling them and packing them within a box in the same box as their casing.